softwarepub/hermes/README.md

 ```

 - Note: you must have Python 3.10 or newer installed.
-- Note: we plan to release stable versions to PyPI and/or Github Packages in the future.
+- Note: we plan to release stable versions to PyPI (and potentially Github Packages) in the future.

 The `hermes` application provides the entry point for the HERMES workflow.
 After installation, you can run it from your command line environment: